gvwilson/sensibleadventures/misc/bear-02.md

 have done.
 Oh, I hope she's all right.
 My mother would---well, it would be terrible, that's all."

-Noxy patted Cloak's flank again.
+Noxy patted Charger's flank again.
 Years ago, her mother had shown her that if you looked straight at something in the dark, you probably wouldn't see it, but if you looked away, it would show up in the corner of your eye.
 Whatever strange ability she had seemed to work something like that.
-If she tried to feel Cloak's injury, nothing happened.
+If she tried to feel Charger's injury, nothing happened.
 If she let her mind wander, she could---it was almost like stubbing her toe against it.